netbucket/httpr/README.md

  * Simulate a transient HTTP failure
  * Return a specific HTTP status code to the HTTP client
  * Act as a proxy capable of simulating latency and/or transient failures in front of the upstream service

+**httpr**, thanks to its compact nature and flexibility, can be used as an effective test tool when provisioning Kubernetes clusters: see https://github.com/netbucket/k8s-canary

 See **httpr help** for more information

 ## Installing httpr